sap-tutorials/How-Tos/tutorials/2016/12/hxe-ua-howto-installing-clients/hxe-ua-howto-installing-clients.md

 ### Install the SAP HANA Client (Linux)

-To install the SAP HANA client on a Linux machine, do the following.
+To install the SAP HANA client on a Linux machine, do the following:

 1. Navigate to the directory where you wish to unpack the `hdb_client_linux.tgz` files.